florayuan18/florayuan18.github.io/studyweek2.md

 ## PBL Focus + Reflection
 * PBL --> We kind of talked about this in class, but I think everyone in the group is a bit confused on how to move forward with the project.
 The PBL tidbits we're taking on don't seem to be super clear, so we are thinking of restructuring the project as a whole.
 FOr now, I worked on creating some sort of login page for the website.
 * [some pbl before switch](https://github.com/adhithin/lab-kit/commit/3666b7a40c17dcb732c25800c72c07fc4116e814)
+* Some starting code for a potential login page.
+Will be working on the database aspect of the login page afterwards
+* Reflection Compared to Last Trimester: Last trimester the login page that I coded did not have the full capabilities that were necessary.
+It displayed the information unique to each user, but I wasn't able to figure out how to make a specific register page to add in new users (used arrays instead).
+This is an issue I want to fix for this project.

 ## Participation
 * Here for class Monday - Thursday